Sean-OBrien95/veg-life/README.md

 These features will include a responsive design where the layout changes depending on screen size, like, comment, and bookmark functionality.
 A custom model that allows users to create their own profile.
 Ability to create posts for suoer users.
 And a pagination system that allows multiple pages to be made for every 6 posts.

+There will also be feedback to the user whenever they do something in the form of toats messages.
+When they create, delete, edit anything such as their profile or a post, they will be given feedback for this.

 # User Stories

 - User Story 1: Setup Django